Raid on Choiseul: Background

-Following the conclusion of the fighting on Guadalcanal, and the Allied capture of the New Georgia islands, the Allies began preparations to advance north towards Bougainville.
-To support this, a series of diversionary actions were planned in Treasury Islands and on Choiseul.
+Following the conclusion of the fighting on Guadalcanal and the Allied capture of the New Georgia islands, the Allies began preparations to advance north towards Bougainville.
+To support this, a series of diversionary actions were planned in the Treasury Islands and on Choiseul.

-Allied staff from Lieutenant General Alexander Vandegrift's I Marine Amphibious Corps (IMAC) had initially considered Choiseul for their main attack in the northern Solomons, but eventually this had shifted towards the west coast of Bougainville.
+Allied staff from Lieutenant General Alexander Vandegrift's I Marine Amphibious Corps had initially considered Choiseul for their main attack in the northern Solomons, but eventually this had shifted towards the west coast of Bougainville.
 After this, operations on Choiseul were recast to divert Japanese attention from the planned landings at Cape Torokina, inside Empress Augusta Bay.
 The Allies hoped that the raid would cause the Japanese to believe the landings would be on the east side of Bougainville.

-During September 1943, several reconnaissance patrols were sent to Choiseul by the Allies including New Zealanders and US Marines and naval personnel.
+During September 1943, several reconnaissance patrols were sent to Choiseul by the Allies including New Zealanders and US Marines and US Navy personnel.
 These patrols operated over several days in the southwestern part of the island and in the north to gather intelligence on Japanese dispositions, force concentrations, and patrol activity.
 They also contacted coastwatchers on the island and sought to locate suitable sites for airfields and beaches capable of supporting landing operations.
 Reconnaissance confirmed that the terrain was unsuited to dropping troops by air and that instead an amphibious operation was necessary.
 Coral reefs prevented landing in most locations, with Voza, an abandoned village south of Choiseul Bay and north of Vagara, judged the most suitable.
-In many areas the beaches were narrow, giving way to thick jungle that was considered to be impenetrable, while in other locations the coast consisted of cliffs exposed to the sea.
-Thick jungle and rugged, mountainous terrain dominated the interior of the island, and made movement across the island difficult; as a result Allied planners chose to limit the size of the raiding force to a single battalion.
+In many areas the beaches were narrow, giving way to thick jungle that was considered impenetrable, while in other locations the coast consisted of cliffs exposed to the sea.
+Thick jungle and rugged mountainous terrain dominated the interior of the island and made movement across the island difficult; as a result Allied planners chose to limit the size of the raiding force to a single battalion.

-Throughout early October, information from the Royal Australian Navy coastwatcher, Seton, confirmed that the Japanese were using Choiseul as a staging base for troops withdrawing from the central Solomons and New Georgia towards Bougainville, estimating that there were around 3,000 Japanese troops in several dispersed locations between Choiseul Bay and Sangigai.
-They were reported to be demoralized and short of rations.
+Throughout early October, information from Seton confirmed that the Japanese were using Choiseul as a staging base for troops withdrawing from the central Solomons and New Georgia towards Bougainville, estimating that there were around 3,000 Japanese troops in several dispersed locations between Choiseul Bay and Sangigai.
+They were reported to be demoralized and short on rations.
 On October 22, Allied planning staff confirmed the operation, assigning it the designation of Operation Blissful; tactical commanders were summoned to Guadalcanal for initial briefing and then returned to Vella Levalla by air to commence planning the raid.